-Maria Gomide is a member of an extraordinary travelling performance company from Brazil that has been touring the country for almost 40 years.
-The organization is called Carroça de Mamulengos, which means something like ‘wagon full of puppets'.
-The company was founded in 1977 by Maria’s father.
-Since then they have never stopped travelling around Brazil, always establishing profound relations with local communities wherever they happen to stop.
+Until a couple of years ago, Carroça never stopped travelling around Brazil, always establishing profound relations with local communities wherever they happened to land.
 The company is very much a family enterprise and today encompasses three generations and many different performance disciplines.
 These include puppetry, music, clowning, storytelling, and a variety of arts and crafts.
-Carroça contains many characteristics of a family circus.
-The company travels around in a bus, but also frequently settles in a place for a while, sometimes even for several months or, as is the case now, a couple of years.
-Through workshops and easily accessible interactive arts activities for people who have little or no access to the arts, it constructs reciprocal relations with the communities it visits.
-In these places, it explores Brazilian cultural traditions, which can have indigenous, Afro-Brazilian, or European roots.
+Carroça contains many characteristics of a nomadic family circus.
+The company used to travel around in a bus, but also frequently settled in a place for a while, sometimes even for several months or, as is the case now, a couple of years.
+Through workshops and easily accessible interactive arts activities for people who have little or no access to the arts, Carroça constructs reciprocal relations with the communities it visits.
+In these places, it explores a great diversity of Brazilian cultural traditions, which can have indigenous, Afro-Brazilian, or European roots.
 It regards these very much as living traditions, which constantly adapt to current realities and local circumstances.